BackTeaching Dance Technique

 So, having sorted out your approach to the dancers, how do you teach them technique?
 There are many ways.
 Betty Chater never said “Now I'm going to teach you all how to dance better”, but during a workshop or dance she would impart quite a lot of technique, without getting anyone's back up.
 She would gently suggest that if you tried it this way you might enjoy the dance more.
 She also taught by example; whenever you watched her dance you could see the style shining through.

 Let's take something really simple: lines forward and back.
 It should take three steps and a close for each part.
 What you often get is two steps forward and a sort of close, two steps back and a sort of close, then either wait two beats for the music to catch up or carry on with the next movement.
 How can you get the dancers to do it right?
 Well, they may never have thought about it before.
 It's such a simple movement; how could they possibly be doing it wrong?
 Point out that it's the same movement as “Up a double and back”.
 The difference is that instead of all moving in the same direction they're meeting someone, so they need to take smaller steps rather than fewer.
 Demonstrate it to them while singing the music; some people learn best by seeing.
 Some people advocate counting it out — “forward, two, three, together; back, two, three, together” — others say this encourages people to count rather than listen to the music.
-You can make a joke of it; I've had a whole room of dancers shouting out “one, two, three, together”, but at least they were doing it right.
+You can make a joke of it: I've had a whole room of dancers shouting out “one, two, three, together”, but at least they were doing it right.
 As I keep saying, don't hammer them into the ground with it.
 They'll get bored if you keep on the same point for too long.
 But it's a good idea to return to it a couple of times in the evening.
 The next time the movement turns up, you can say (with a smile): “We all know how to do this, don't we”.

 Let's look at a more complicated movement — a Grimstock (mirror) hey.
 I remember once asking the dancers at a workshop why they weren't fitting it to the music, and getting the reply “no-one's ever told us how”.
 Of course, before they can think about fitting it to the music they need to be able to follow the track.
 Don't be afraid to spend the time necessary to teach a movement properly; it wastes more time in the long run if you don't.
 Start with the ones facing down and the threes facing up, both with inside hands joined, and the twos facing up slightly apart.
 Emphasise that you take your partner's hand at the ends and let go in the middle: “bulge in the middle” may get a laugh and therefore be remembered better.
 You may need to tell the threes not to let the ones get through them.
 Now set them going, and keep saying “Take your partner's hand at the end; let go in the middle”.
 Remember to “praise the slightest improvement and praise every improvement” (Dale Carnegie).
 I once heard of a well-known dance teacher: “She always criticises us; she never tells us we've done anything well”.
 On the other hand, sometimes you can “throw down a challenge” (Carnegie again).
 If you've got the crowd on your side you can get away with saying “That was terrible!
 I know you can do it better than that”.
 But don't use this approach too often!

 Once they're confident of the track you can look at the timing — though if they've struggled with the track it's probably best to do an easier dance next, and teach another dance involving a Grimstock hey later in the session.
 You can walk the track on your own, either singing the tune, or to the music, or maybe just counting.
-The dancers need to be aware that after four bars of music (eight steps) they should be in half-way positions.
+The dancers need to be aware that after four bars of music (eight walking steps or four skip-change steps) they should be in half-way positions.
 Now get them to try it to the music, and tell them each time: “You should be half-way now”; “You should be home now”.
 Many dancers seem to think it's good policy to keep a few steps ahead of the music; you need to let them know that being ahead is just as bad as being behind.

 One more example.
 I was teaching a “Hole in the Wall” cross at the Intermediates Class at Cecil Sharp House and trying to emphasise that it's three steps to cross and face, three steps to fall back to each other's place, but they were having real problems with it; they wanted to cross and face in two steps and step back on the third.
 Suddenly inspiration struck.
 “You need to hover on the third beat”, I told them, and instead of “Cross, two, three, back, two three” I said “Cross, two, hover, back, two three”.
 The whole movement came together once they saw what I was getting at — and they were pleased with themselves.